mattermost/docs/source/process/docs-reviewers-guide.rst

 PR Review Process for Reviewers
 ---------------------------------------

-The following process is used determine how reviewers on-call leave feedback on doc PRs submitted:
+The following process is used determine how reviewers on rotation leave feedback on doc PRs submitted:

-1. **Reviewers** - Reviewers on call should `browse open doc PRs <https://github.com/mattermost/docs/pulls>`_ at least once daily while on-call, and leave feedback, approve or merge any open PRs.
+1. **Reviewers** - Reviewers on rotation should `browse open doc PRs <https://github.com/mattermost/docs/pulls>`_ at least once daily while on-call, and leave feedback, approve or merge any open PRs.
-2. **Verifiers** - Verifier on call should `browse query of PRs needing verification XXX<linked_needed>`_ at least once daily while on-call and verify and acknowledge PRs as appropiate.
+2. **Verifiers** - Verifier on rotation should `browse query of PRs needing verification XXX<linked_needed>`_ at least once daily while on-call and verify and acknowledge PRs as appropiate.
 If there's an issue, Verifier should message Reviewer to submit a PR to correct issues.
-3. **Editors** - Editor on call should `browse query of PRs needing editing XXX<XXX>`_ daily and submit a PR with appropriate edits.
+3. **Editors** - Editor on rotation should `browse query of PRs needing editing XXX<XXX>`_ daily and submit a PR with appropriate edits to pages needing edits to meet the Style Guide.
+This can be done on production shortly after a merge, and ideally it will be done on staging after a staging server is made available.

-XXX: The process for assigning on-call times is to-be-determined.
+Rotation periods should be assigned on alternate weeks among people responsible for reviews and post-merge editing.

 Reviewers
 -------------